oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/GreenField-Jenkins.md

 Below are the steps that will help to execute setUpOCI pipeline to create new resources in tenancies:

 **Step 1**:
-<br>Choose the appropriate CD3 Excel sheet template from [Excel Templates](/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md#excel-sheet-templates)
+<br>Choose the appropriate CD3 Excel sheet template from [Excel Templates](/cd3_automation_toolkit/documentation/user_guide./RunningAutomationToolkit.md#excel-sheet-templates)
-And fill the CD3 Excel with appropriate values specific to the client.
+Fill the CD3 Excel with appropriate values specific to the client.

 **Step 2**:
 <br> Login to Jenkins URL and click on setUpOCI pipeline from Dashboard.